AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 There is 1 key registry and its address is hardcoded in the protocol code.
 :::

-To retrieve them a developer can use one of the getters in aztec_nr:
+To retrieve them a developer can use one of the getters in Aztec.nr:

 #include_code key-getters /noir-projects/aztec-nr/aztec/src/keys/getters.nr rust